- Sugar and Sugar by-products

 Sugar and Sugar by-products

-Sugar production operations include eight sugar plants, which together can process more than 39 000 tons of sugar beets per day.
-Four plants are located in Poltava oblast, two in Kharkiv oblast, one in Vinnytsya oblast, and one in Khmelnytsky oblast.
+Sugar production operations include six sugar plants, which together can process more than 36 000 tons of sugar beets per day.
+Four plants are located in Poltava oblast, one in Vinnytsya oblast, and one in Khmelnytsky oblast.

 The competitive strength of ASTARTA is its self-sufficiency in sugar beet; significantly reducing its dependence on external beet supplies, which helps to optimise terms, lower the cost of production, and guarantee consistency and a high quality of finished product.
 Molasses is exported and also used in our cattle farms.
 Sugar beet pulp is being used in our biomass plant to produce energy and fertilisers for our farms.

 The group actively conducts modernisation programs.
 ASTARTA has been implementing the Energy Efficiency Program to reduce not only natural gas and coal consumption but also the use of limestone and fresh water in sugar production.
 As a result, the average level of natural gas consumption has significantly decreased in the last five years.

 At the same time, ASTARTA pays a lot of attention to the introduction of systems of quality and safety.
 The Yareskivsky, Zhdanivsnky, Globynsky, and Novoorzhitsky plants has implemented food safety management systems in accordance with the requirements of the FSSC 22000 certification scheme, which is recognised by the Global Food Safety Initiative (GFSI) international organisation.